elusivecodes/FrostCore/README.md

 Map a value from one range to another.

 - `value` is the number you wish to map.
-- `fromMin` is the number to be used as the minimum amount of the current range.
+- `fromMin` is the number to be used as the minimum value of the current range.
-- `fromMax` is the number to be used as the maximum amount of the current range.
+- `fromMax` is the number to be used as the maximum value of the current range.
-- `toMin` is the number to be used as the minimum amount of the target range.
+- `toMin` is the number to be used as the minimum value of the target range.
-- `toMax` is the number to be used as the maximum amount of the target range.
+- `toMax` is the number to be used as the maximum value of the target range.

 ```javascript
 const map = Core.map(value, fromMin, fromMax, toMin, toMax);